Nuggets vs. Rockets Player Props Betting Odds

 |3PM

-- VanVleet has averaged 8.8 assists per game this season, 0.3 more than his prop bet for Friday (8.5).
+- VanVleet has averaged 9.2 assists per game this year, 0.3 less than his prop bet on Wednesday (9.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.